tidesdb/tidesdb/README.md

 **Iterator Reference Counting and Compaction Safety**

-TidesDB uses atomic reference counting to ensure safe concurrent access between iterators and compaction:
+TidesDB uses atomic reference counting to ensure safe concurrent access between iterators and compaction

 - **Automatic Reference Counting** - When an iterator is created, it acquires references on all active SSTables, preventing them from being deleted
 - **Copy-on-Write (COW) Semantics** - Compaction creates new merged SSTables and immediately replaces old ones in the active array, but old SSTables remain in memory for active iterators